Cuisinart SS-5 Review

 Rated by Jennifer

-Although the Cuisinart SS-5 seemed to have less than ideal ratings, I do manage to shed some light on a few things to look out for before you buy.
+Although the Cuisinart SS-5 seemed to have less than ideal ratings, I do manage to shed some light on a few things to look out for before you buy, as well as recommendations.

-The removable drip tray has about 2″ of extension past the unit.
+- Removable drip tray: 2″ of extension past the unit.

 The Cuisinart unit itself includes a drip tray, reservoir, water filter assembly, start guide and a 3-Year Limited Warranty.